gimlet-io/gimlet-documentation/src/pages/docs/ai-deployments/hugging-face-model-deployment-tutorial.md

 **Hugging Face is GitHub for large language models.
 You can treat the models available there like git repositories.**

+## Prerequisites

+- A Dockerfile for your model.
+- A model on GitHub.

 ## Step 1: Getting Started With Gimlet

 Log in to Gimlet by connecting your GitHub or GitLab account.
 After signing in, you should see the repositories you have access to in Gimlet.